komyak9/Conditional-eQTL-meta-analysis/README.md

 2. Genotypes: PLINK format
 3. Covariates: a tab-delimited text file (covariates x samples) or dataframe (samples x covariates), with row and column headers

-## Steps

-### Step 1: Perform normal eQTL analysis for SIGLEC14 gene, testing all common (MAF > 1%) variants in +/- 1Mb window around the promoter of the gene.
+## Step 1: Perform normal eQTL analysis for SIGLEC14 gene, testing all common (MAF > 1%) variants in +/- 1Mb window around the promoter of the gene.

+### 1.1.
+Create phenotypes file.

+tensorqtl requires phenotype data be in .bed or .bed.gz format.
+Phenotype file must contain #Chr, start, end, TargetID columns in the mentioned order.

+To create such a file, we processed and merged normalised gene expression data and covariates data from different files: chromosome number, phenotype position (start, and end is start+1) were taken from one file, and TargetIds from another file.

+### 1.2.

 Tensorqtl provides 2 analyses: cis-eQTL analysis and trans-eQTL analysis.